How much money does Microsoft have in OpenAI?

 1. What is OpenAI?

-OpenAI is an AI research lab founded in 2015.
-Its mission is to ensure that artificial general intelligence benefits all of humanity.
+OpenAI is an AI research lab founded with the goal of ensuring that artificial general intelligence benefits all of humanity.
+It focuses on developing advanced AI technologies and promoting responsible AI development.

 2. What is artificial general intelligence (AGI)?